lemiskutswa/JavaScript-Overview/README.md

 You can use && to block the code on the right when the code on the left is falsy

 false && console.log('hello'); -> the code on the right will not even be checked.

+|| is the default operator - it checks if at least one side is truthy